cchitsiang/awesome-stars/README.md

 - [bluewave-labs/Checkmate](https://github.com/bluewave-labs/Checkmate) - Checkmate is an open-source, self-hosted tool designed to track and monitor server hardware, uptime, response times, and incidents in real-time with beautiful visualizations.
 Don't be shy, join here:
 - [labring/sealos](https://github.com/labring/sealos) - Sealos is an AI-native Cloud Operating System built on Kubernetes that unifies the entire application lifecycle, from development in cloud IDEs to production deployment and management.
 It is perfect f
 - [mountain-loop/yaak](https://github.com/mountain-loop/yaak) - The most intuitive desktop API client.
 Organize and execute REST, GraphQL, WebSockets, Server Sent Events, and gRPC 🦬
-- [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - AI Agent + Coding Agent + 300+ assistants: agentic AI desktop with autonomous coding, intelligent automation, and unified access to frontier LLMs.
+- [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - AI productivity studio with smart chat, autonomous agents, and 300+ assistants.
+Unified access to frontier LLMs
 - [1Password/load-secrets-action](https://github.com/1Password/load-secrets-action) - Load secrets from 1Password into your GitHub Actions jobs
 - [CognosysAI/browser](https://github.com/CognosysAI/browser) -
 - [openai/openai-realtime-agents](https://github.com/openai/openai-realtime-agents) - This is a simple demonstration of more advanced, agentic patterns built on top of the Realtime API.